AD40b3tv0/ADForMERecruitment/README.md

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

+### Running using Visual Studio
+Open the solution, press `Ctrl+Q` (Quick Launch) and search for "Configure startup projects" in Feature Search.

+In the Solution Property Pages, select the Common Properties tab, and then select Configure Startup Projects.

+In the Configure Startup Projects section, choose the Multiple startup projects radio button.

+Select "AD Default Profile" profile.

+Select the OK or Apply button to save the profile.

+Pop-up will appear: "Do you want to save the changes you've made in the property pages?"

+Select "Yes".

+The created launch profile appears in the toolbar dropdown list, allowing you to select the profile you want to debug.

+Click the green "Start" button on the toolbar or press `F5` to start debugging, or press `Ctrl+F5` to run without debugging.

 ## Info